 How to make it

-This coconut flour pumpkin bread is quick and easy to make.
 Start by preheating the oven, then add the eggs, pumpkin purée, olive oil, maple syrup, vinegar, salt, and pumpkin pie spice to a large mixing bowl.
 Use a whisk to mix well.

 Add the coconut flour and baking soda and whisk until smooth.

 Transfer the batter to a parchment paper lined medium sized loaf pan (mine is 9.25 x 5.25 x 2.75 inches), then use a spatula or the back of a spoon to even out the surface.